 In order for a funeral service to be a healing and meaningful experience, there are several tried and true elements that you should consider incorporating.

-First of all, music sets the mood for a funeral and brings emotions to the forefront.
+Let’s discuss music.
+It sets the mood for a funeral and brings emotions to the forefront.
 In fact, one of the purposes of a funeral is to allow mourners to grieve together, and in many ways, music says what words cannot.
 Don’t be afraid to invite people to express grief.
 Consider using music that was significant to the lost loved one.
+What was their favorite genre of music?
+Did they have a favorite artist or song?

 Why Include Special Music in a Funeral Ceremony?

-Second, readings add another facet to a meaningful funeral.
-They are another way to not only invite mourners to express their emotions, but readings can bring to life the unique spirit of the one who has died.
+Readings add another facet to a meaningful funeral.
+They are a way to not only invite mourners to express their emotions, but readings can bring to life the unique spirit of the one who has died.
 Did they have a favorite book?
 Poem?
 Were they a person of faith who would want passages read?

 How do Readings Enhance the Funeral Experience?